HamzaAburaneh/drop-simulator/README.md

 # Using the plugin
 The plugin is pretty straightforward to use.
 Drops can be simulated either by right-clicking a monster and clicking the popup "simulate drops," or by searching a drop source in the panel.
-The number of trials simulated in both cases is the number of trials in the jpanel.
-This number can be changed, but have caution when simulating extremely large numbers of trials.
-The larger the amount of trials, more lag is caused by the amount of time it takes to calculate.
-Anything up to 1,000,000 trials seems pretty fast on my PC.
-Anything greater than 1,000,000 trials should likely not be simulated while in a dangerous area.
-Test what your PC can handle before simulating in a dangerous area.
+The number of trials simulated in both cases is the number of trials in the panel.
 ## Right click an npc

 ![rightclickmenu](https://user-images.githubusercontent.com/78482082/108590979-efdda380-732b-11eb-8648-0686f7b9dc1c.png)